-History Minor: (3) Credits of American History (3) Credits from European History (3) Credits of Non-Western History (3) History Elective 300/400 level Total credits: 15
+History Minor: (3) Credits of American History (3) Credits from European History (3) Credits of Non-Western History (3) HIS 201 Introduction to Historical Inquiry (3) History Elective 300/400 level Total credits: 15.

-(3) HIS 201 Introduction to Historical Inquiry (3) History Elective 300/400 level Total credits: 15.
 Intercultural Studies Minor: ICS 341-Principles of Evangelism (3), ICS 349-Theology of Missions (3), ICS-Electives (9).
-Total credits: 15.

 Music Minor: Students wishing to minor in music are required to audition prior to acceptance into the program.
 They will perform a selection of their choice commensurate with their ability, background, and interests, which should demonstrate their potential and readiness to enter the program.
 Sight reading may be included.
-Required courses: MUS 115- Music Appreciation (3) MUS123- Theory 1 (3) [may require MUS 111(2)]; MUS 121-Ear Training (1); private instruction in one area (4); minor juries (0); music electives (7), and Nyack College music organization-2 semesters
+There are a total of eight music minors offered.
+All music minors will take 21 credits to fulfill the minor requirement.
+Each will include the following except the Music Business Minor.
+General Minor Requirements for all Music minors: (12 Credits) MUS 108 Literature and Materials of Music I 5, MUS 121 Ear Training 1, Applied Lessons 4, Conducted Music Organization (2 semesters required) 2